hanja-graph/hanja-graph/design/features.md

 authentic L2 texts, which stands in the way of the "pleasure" part of "reading for pleasure."

-Using and exercising a large reading vocabulary is a lot easier than maintaing a large number of words one can authentically produce in a sentence.
+Using and exercising a large reading vocabulary is a lot easier than maintaing a large number of words you can authentically produce in a sentence.
 So this leads to the ability to reach a flow state while reading genuinely interesting L2 material - novels and news.

-Which suggests that performing study tasks that are targeted at increasing the number of words one can have an outsized effect on language acquisition.
-As one becomes better able to read genuinely interesting things in L2, one spends more time in L2, which improves the other skills as well.
+Which suggests that performing study tasks that are targeted at increasing the number of words you can read has an outsized effect on language acquisition.
+As you becomes better able to read genuinely interesting things in L2, you spend more time in L2, which improves the other skills as well.

 And Korean is a great language to streamline this process.
-Once one acquires a decent number of words roots, it's very feasible to scan a sentence where one doesn't recognize several words and still derive the essential meaning, meaning less time spent with your nose in a dictionary, less interruptions to flow state, and more genuine pleasure and interest.
+Once you acquire a decent number of words roots, it's very feasible to scan a sentence where you don't recognize several words and still derive the essential meaning, meaning less time spent with your nose in a dictionary, less interruptions to flow state, and more genuine pleasure and interest.